aco4/maps-wz2100/Expanse/README.md

     }
     ...
 ```
-Kill the cliff tile if its 8 neighbors are in the right pattern.
+Kill the cliff tile if its 8 neighbors are in a certain pattern.
 First, count the neighbors. neighbor = 1, no neighbor = 0:
 ```js
     ...
     let bitmap = 0b00000000;